sarahsofea/UTM-Gatherly/README.md

 ## Getting Started

-I created a website to help UTM students easily find clubs and events on campus.
+We created a website to help UTM students easily find clubs and events on campus.
 This project simplifies the process of exploring, organizing, and participating in UTM activities.

 This website is built using:
 - A little template from [FullCalendar](https://fullcalendar.io/) for event management.